Lennar Stock Alpha and Beta Analysis

 Expected Return

 Please note that although Lennar alpha is a measure of relative return and represented here as a single number, it indicates the percentage above or below your selected benchmark (i.e., Dow Jones Industrial index.)
-So in this particular case, Lennar did 0.39 worse than the index.
+So in this particular case, Lennar did 0.34 worse than the index.
 Remember, a high alpha is always good.
 Beta, on the other hand, measures the volatility (or risk) of an investment.
 It is an indication of Lennar stock's relative risk over its benchmark.
-Lennar has a beta of 0.88 .
-Lennar returns are very sensitive to returns on the market.
-As the market goes up or down, Lennar is expected to follow.
+Lennar has a beta of 0.70 .
+As returns on the market increase, Lennar's returns are expected to increase less than the market.
+However, during the bear market, the loss of holding Lennar is expected to be smaller as well.
 At present, Lennar's Tangible Book Value Per Share is projected to increase significantly based on the last few years of reporting.
 The current year's Enterprise Value Over EBITDA is expected to grow to 6.95, whereas Book Value Per Share is forecasted to decline to 9.02.

 Enterprise Value